VelJG/AWS-Worklog/content/4-EventParticipated/4.6-Event6/_index.md

 - Develop technical leadership
 - Build meaningful connections globally
 Provides hands-on AWS Experiences, mentorship with AWS Professional and long-term career support

+AWS Cloud Clubs that are part of FCJA:
+- AWS Cloud Club HCMUTE
+- AWS Cloud Club SGU
+- AWS Cloud Club PTIT
+- AWS Cloud Club HUFLIT

+Benefits: Build Skills, Community and opportunity
 ### Event Experience

+- The event is extremely useful for our team, aligns directly with our project of Automated Incident Response and Forensics

 #### Some event photos